1:1 Services

 Individuals who receive early, practical support are more likely to maintain good mental health, improving both their emotional and physical wellbeing.

-Did You Know
+Did You Know?

 54%

-Of teachers say referrals are rejected by Children and Adolescent Mental Health Services (CAMHS) because they do not meet the threshold of severity.
+parents have mental health difficulties.
+34% of teachers say referrals are rejected by Children and Adolescent Mental Health Services (CAMHS) because they do not meet the threshold of severity.

 Our partnerships typically operate over a three-year period, providing continuity to those who need it and a service that can be relied upon.

-Setting up is simple, requires little administration, and you can start referring people to our service the very same day.
+Setting up is simple, requires very little administration, and you can start referring people to our service the very same day.

 How the Referral Process Works